Regional and Local Sea Level Change#

 Hide code cell output

-Fig. 4 Absolute sea level trend (red) from altimetry, and relative sea level trend (blue) from the tide gauge record at the Malakal, Palau station from 1993-01-01 to 2022-12-31.#
+Fig. 3 Absolute sea level trend (red) from altimetry, and relative sea level trend (blue) from the tide gauge record at the Malakal, Palau station from 1993-01-01 to 2022-12-31.
+Note also that the trends should go through 0 at the same location, but we are using different PORs for both.
+I need to fix this!!#

 ENSO Effects on Sea Level#